navneet-brar12/NaVideo/README.md

 # NaVideo — Real-Time Video Calling Web App

+> 🕒 **Note:** This project was fully functional, tested, and deployed before the submission deadline.
+> Subsequent commits include only optional feature enhancements and minor UI/UX improvements.
+> The core functionality and deployment were completed and verified on time.

 NaVideo is a **real-time video conferencing web application** built using **React**, **Node.js**, **Express**, **MongoDB**, **WebRTC**, and **Socket.IO**.
 It allows multiple participants to **join a virtual meeting**, **chat**, **toggle camera/mic**, and **share their screen**.